easy-up/portage-cd/docs/developer_guide.md

 This is all controlled by flag parsing the string of the command.
 This is an opinionated security pipeline, so we don't need all the features Syft provides.
 The user shouldn't care that we're using Syft to generate an SBOM which is then scanned by Grype for vulnerabilities.
-The idea of Workflow Engine is that it's all abstracted to the Security Analysis pipeline.
+The idea of Portage CD is that it's all abstracted to the Security Analysis pipeline.

 In the Shell package, all necessary commands will be abstracted into a native Go object.
 Only the used features for the given command will be written into this package.